fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/assign-change-or-remove-a-phone-number-for-a-user.md

 If the user is to be assigned with a Teams Calling Plan number, the user must also have a Teams Calling Plan license.

 > [!NOTE]
 > Teams Calling Plan licenses are assigned in the **Microsoft 365 admin center**.
 To see whether a user has a license assigned in the **Teams admin center**, navigate to **Users** > **Manage users**.
 In the list, find the column heading **Calling Plan**.
-If a license is assigned, the license will be indicated in this view.
+If a license is assigned, the license is indicated in this view.

 > [!NOTE]
 > This note applies to customers who have a hybrid deployment with an on-premises Active Directory.
 If you want to assign a Calling Plan or Operator Connect phone number to a user or resource account, you must ensure that any phone number stored in the msRTCSIP-Line attribute on the user or resource account object in the on-premises Active Directory has been removed, and the change has been synchronized to Microsoft 365.

 ## Use Teams Admin Center to assign a phone number to a user

-This method applies to all PSTN Connectivity type numbers.
+This method applies to all Public Switched Telephone Network (PSTN) Connectivity type numbers.
 However, using this method for Direct Routing numbers only works if you opted to upload your Direct Routing numbers to Teams.
 For more information, see [Upload Direct Routing numbers to your tenant](direct-routing-enable-users.md#upload-direct-routing-numbers-to-your-tenant).

 1. Navigate to the Microsoft Teams admin center.